 Cut back last year's growth: Letting native plants stand over winter allows pollinators and insects to burrow and lay eggs in the stalks, and provides food and cover for wildlife.
-In spring though, all dead plant material should be cut back to make space for new growth.
+In spring (once temperature is consistently 50°F, or mid to late April), dead plant material should be cut back to make space for new growth.
 With pruners and gloves, cut and remove dead debris.
 Your raingadren may have a public works staff that comes to pick up debris in bagged piles, or volunteers may be the best option for disposal.
 Volunteers can dispose of debris in their home yardwaste or bring it to a County compost collection.
 Do not cut back woody shrubs.